learningOrchestra/docs/docs/database-api.md

         "Cabin",
         "Embarked"
     ],
-    "filename": "titanic_training",
+    "datasetName": "titanicTraining",
     "finished": true,
     "type": "dataset",
-    "time_created": "2020-07-28T22:16:10-00:00",
+    "timeCreated": "2020-07-28T22:16:10-00:00",
     "url": "https://filebin.net/rpfdy8clm5984a4c/titanic_training.csv?t=gcnjz1yo"
 }
 ```

 * `fields` - Names of the columns in the file
-* `filename` - Name of the file
+* `datasetName` - Name of the file
 * `finished` - Flag used to indicate if asynchronous processing from file downloader is finished
 * `type` - The type of file
-* `time_created` - Time of creation
+* `timeCreated` - Time of creation
 * `url` - URL used to download the file

 ## Delete a dataset

-`DELETE CLUSTER_IP/api/learningOrchestra/v1/dataset/<filename>`
+`DELETE CLUSTER_IP/api/learningOrchestra/v1/dataset/<datasetName>`

-Request of type `DELETE`, passing the `filename` field of an existing dataset in the request parameters, deleting the dataset in the database.
+Request of type `DELETE`, passing the `datasetName` field of an existing dataset in the request parameters, deleting the dataset in the database.